emilkurian/FIO_test/README.md

 Will run all the default values

-'python3 fioTest.py fioTest.py -d /dev/sda -s 1G -o test_folder -n 16 -rw randread -c'
+`python3 fioTest.py fioTest.py -d /dev/sda -s 1G -o test_folder -n 16 -rw randread -c`

 Will run random read testing on /dev/sda, with a file size of 1 GB, numjobs of 16, and save all output and a CSV of the data in a subfolder test_folder